 • Drink plenty of fluids.

-• Irrigation of erosions on mucous membranes with chamomile infusion, Furacilin solution, sea buckthorn oil, hydrogen peroxide.
+• Irrigation of erosions on the mucous membranes with chamomile infusion, Furacilin solution, sea buckthorn oil, hydrogen peroxide.

-Doctor Komarovsky prohibits the use of Aspirin as an antipyretic agent for chickenpox in children under 1 year old.
-According to pediatricians, the use of this drug can provoke the development of serious liver diseases.
-In cases where chickenpox occurs in a complicated form, antiviral drugs (for example, Acyclovir) may be prescribed to babies.
+Dr. Komarovsky prohibits the use of Aspirin as an antipyretic for chickenpox in children under 1 year of age.
+According to pediatricians, the use of this drug can provoke the development serious illnesses liver.
+In cases where chickenpox occurs in a complicated form, children may be prescribed antiviral drugs(for example, Acyclovir).

 Prevention and prognosis for chickenpox